Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Architecture

 Figure~\ref{fig:Architecture} provides an overview of the dual-decoder design and the closed-loop operation of the system.
-The model is built on a pre-trained Transformer-based LLM backbone.
-On top of this backbone, we instantiate two decoders specialized for different output modalities:
+The model is built on a pre-trained Transformer-based LLM backbone, on top of which we instantiate two decoders specialized for different output modalities:

-\begin{itemize} \item \textbf{Structured Decoder (Ontology Stream):} This decoder generates outputs in a structured format compatible with ontologies.
-It produces triples like \texttt{(Diabetes, subclassOf, Disease)} or axioms in a formal language (OWL/RDF syntax).
-Its vocabulary is constrained to ontology elements.
+\begin{itemize} \item \textbf{Structured Decoder (Ontology Stream):} Generates outputs in a structured format compatible with ontologies—triples like \texttt{(Diabetes, subclassOf, Disease)} or axioms in a formal language (OWL/RDF syntax)—with a vocabulary constrained to ontology elements.
 This decoder is responsible for proposing ontology edits.

-\item \textbf{Unstructured Decoder (Text Stream):} This decoder generates free-form natural language text.
-It is used to articulate reasoning, provide explanations or evidence, and to narrate the changes being proposed.
-This stream can draw on the full vocabulary and knowledge encoded in the LLM to ensure that any structured proposal is contextually justified. \end{itemize}
+\item \textbf{Unstructured Decoder (Text Stream):} Generates free-form natural language to articulate reasoning, provide explanations or evidence, and narrate the proposed changes.
+This stream draws on the full vocabulary and knowledge encoded in the LLM to ensure that any structured proposal is contextually justified. \end{itemize}

-Both decoders receive input from the shared LLM encoder, which encodes the concatenation of \begin{enumerate} \item the user query or prompt, \item the current state of the ontology, and \item any retrieved or pre-loaded textual context (e.g., documents or facts relevant to the query or domain). \end{enumerate} In practice, the ontology state can be represented as a set of embedding vectors or a textual serialization of key facts, fed into the model as part of the prompt.
-By sharing an encoder, the two decoders have a common understanding of the input and context. \\ \\\\\\
+Both decoders receive input from the shared LLM encoder, which encodes the concatenation of (1) the user query or prompt, (2) the current state of the ontology, and (3) any retrieved or pre-loaded textual context (e.g., documents or facts relevant to the query or domain).
+In practice, the ontology state can be a set of embedding vectors or a textual serialization of key facts included in the prompt; the shared encoder gives both decoders a common understanding of input and context.